cliffrowley/git-goodies/README.md

 ## TODO

-- Convert Ruby scripts to Bash
+- Convert Ruby scripts to Bash (?)
 - Overhaul scripts in general for better integration
 - Overhaul git-www and merge with git-hub
 - Refine and refactor git-switch-rails-branch
-- Fix error installing bash completion on OS X without Homebrew

 ## Disclaimer